LLNL/systems2atoms/systems2atoms/systems/_ms_archive_2025-01/README.md

 # S2A System-Scale Analysis: Hydrogen Delivery Costs

 ## Description
-This folder contains the scripts to run the system-scale analysis and make the plots for the manuscript "Systems-to-Atoms Examination of Formic Acid as a Liquid Organic Hydrogen Carrier in Transportation Applications".
+This folder contains the scripts to run the system-scale analysis and make the plots for the manuscript "Integrated Systems-to-Atoms (S2A) Framework for Designing Resilient and Efficient Hydrogen Infrastructure Solutions".
 Input files, raw output files, and plots are also included.

 * `cross-scale data handoff`: Outputs from material and component modeling that are passed to the system scale and/or used to make plots.